 Table 3: Glaucomatous optic disc features Enlargement of the optic disc cup Disc size and insertion should be assessed.
-Discs of a smaller size of 1.5mm diam less likely to have cupping and larger discs >2.0mm far more likely 99 with some stu- reporting an increase of 0.21 in VCDR for each 1mm2 in disc area 100 .
-Cup-disc ratio asymmetry Asymmetric cup-disc ratio >0.2 ^{9,101} Neuroretinal rim (NRR) thinning and/or notchingThinning, focal narrowing or notching of the NRR typically in the superior and inferior p of the optic nerve head.
-The Inferior Superior Nasal Temporal (ISNT) rule is not obeyed in up to 80% of patients with glaucomatous damage, as the cup enlarges vertically102,1 However, it is not recommended as a diagnostic tool due to a poor trade-off for sensiti and specificity, especially in the context of atypical disc configurations, such as large or or small discs104,105.
-Presence of an optic disc haemorrhage Sometimes referred to as a Drance haemorrhage.
-See further information below Retinal nerve fibre layer thinning In cases of NRR thinning or notching, there is often adjacent RNFL thinning which may be visible as reduced reflectivity or a defined wedge defect 106 , particularly in the superior and inferior bundles.
-In the absence of NRR changes, RNFL loss in isolation should not be considered to be a glaucomatous sign; rather a potential sign of previous ischaemic episodes (such as in diabetes) or consecutive optic atrophy ^{52,107} .
-Blood vessels at the optic disc Nasalisation of central ONH vessels, baring of the circumlinear vessels and bayo of vessels in cupping where they emerge at the disk margin making a sharp benc common in advanced glaucoma 108 .
-Peripapillary atrophyZone-beta PPA - represents loss of retinal pigment epithelium and choriocapillaris le intact choroid vasculature 109 .
+Discs of a smaller size of 1.5mm diam less likely to have cupping and larger discs >2.0mm far more likely with some stu reporting an increase of 0.21 in VCDR for each 1mm2 in disc area .
+Cup-disc ratio asymmetry Asymmetric cup-disc ratio >0.2 Neuroretinal rim (NRR) thinning and/or notching Thinning, focal narrowing or notching of the NRR typically in the superior and inferior p of the optic nerve head.
+The Inferior Superior Nasal Temporal (ISNT) rule is not obeyed in up to 80% of patients with glaucomatous damage, as the cup enlarges vertically However, it is not recommended as a diagnostic tool due to a poor trade-off for sensiti and specificity, especially in the context of atypical disc configurations, such as large or or small discs .
+Presence of an optic disc haemorrhageSometimes referred to as a Drance haemorrhage.
+See further information below.
+Retinal nerve fibre layer thinningIn cases of NRR thinning or notching, there is often adjacent RNFL thinning be visible as reduced reflectivity or a defined wedge defect106, particularly in t and inferior bundles.
+In the absence of NRR changes, RNFL loss in isolation is be considered to be a glaucomatous sign; rather a potential sign of previous episodes (such as in diabetes) or consecutive optic atrophy52,107.
+Blood vessels at the optic disc Nasalisation of central ONH vessels, baring of the circumlinear vessels and bayor of vessels in cupping where they emerge at the disk margin making a sharp bend common in advanced glaucoma .
+Peripapillary atrophyZone-beta PPA - represents loss of retinal pigment epithelium and choriocapillaris least intact choroid vasculature .
 Can also occur in normal eyes.

-The Inferior Superior Nasal Temporal (ISNT) rule is not obeyed in up to 80% of patients with glaucomatous damage, as the cup enlarges vertically however it is a poor diagnostic tool, with false positive and false negative rates as high as 30%^{104,105}.
+The Inferior Superior Nasal Temporal (ISNT) rule is not obeyed in up to 80% of patients with glaucomatous damage, as the cup enlarges vertically however it is a poor diagnostic tool, with false positive and false negative rates as high as 30%.
 Perform a comprehensive examination of the disc on all patients, followed by the application of risk factors to guide review and management and document findings.